bendavis78/python-gitmodel/README.rst

 provide an object-level interface to use git as a schema-less data store, as well as tools that take advantage of git's powerful versioning capabilities.

+python-gitmodel allows you to model your data using python, and provides an easy-to-use interface for storing that data as git objects.

 python-gitmodel is based on `libgit2`_, a pure C implementation of the Git core methods.
 This means that instead of calling git commands via shell, we get to use git at native speed.